-Tick presence on a dog may cause it discomfort, especially if there are many of them on the dog, and removing ticks can be done by a veterinarian, who can then monitor the dog for any signs of illness.
-An infestation on a dog may require a stay in the vet clinic or repeated treatments for illness caused by vectors passed into the dog's bloodstream by ticks.
+Tick presence on a dog may cause the animal discomfort, especially if there are a lot of them.
+Removing ticks can be done by a veterinarian, who can then monitor the dog for any signs of subsequent illness.
+An infestation on a dog may require a stay in the vet clinic or repeated treatments for illness caused by vectors passed into the dog's bloodstream by the ticks.
 An infestation inside a home may require a professional exterminator.

 References: University of Florida, Department of Entomology and Nematology, Institute of Food and Agricultural Science, and FDACS by C.C.
 Lord; Michigan State University Diagnostic Services; New England Journal of Medicine, 11 August 2005